SDU-EDC/PowerXLab-Tools/README.md

 ## Introduction
 ### QSAT V1.1
-	Quantitative Synergy Assessment Toolkit for Renewable Energy Sources A software package developed in Python for assessment and visualization of the spatiotemporal characteristics of regional renewable energy sources (wind and solar energy) to support preliminary regional planning.
+	Quantitative Synergy Assessment Toolkit for Renewable Energy Sources A software toolbox developed in Python for assessment and visualization of the spatiotemporal characteristics of regional renewable energy sources (wind and solar energy) to support preliminary regional planning.
 	- Requirements
 		PYTHON 2.7 (or higher)